New facelifted Volkswagen T-Roc range starts from £25,000

 As can be expected from a midlife facelift, the changes to the T-Roc’s exterior are evolutionary rather than revolutionary.
 The nose is dominated by an LED light bar, similar to that seen on the new Volkswagen Polo.
 More lighting tweaks can be found at the back in the form of an updated rear light signature.

 All cars also feature a revised bumper design.
-Buyers can also expect a range of new paint colours and alloy wheel designs, with sizes going up to 19-inches.
+Buyers can also expect a range of new paint colours and alloy wheel designs.

 For those who like the wind in their hair, Volkswagen has retained the T-Roc Cabriolet.
 The soft-top SUV will benefit from all of the changes coming to the rest of the T-Roc range, along with its distinct two-door, four-seat layout.